prithvish-doshi-17/MyDollarBot-BOTGo/docs/code.md

-# About MyDollarBot's code.py file
+# About MyExpenseBot code.py file
 code.py is the main file from where calls to the corresponding .py files for all features are sent.
 It contains a number of endpoints which redirect to function calls in the corresponding files.

 # Location of Code for this Feature
-The code that implements this feature can be found [here](https://github.com/prithvish-doshi-17/MyDollarBot-BOTGo/blob/main/code/code.py)
+The code that implements this feature can be found [here](https://github.com/nainisha-b/MyExpenseBot/blob/test1/code/code.py)

 # Code Description
 ## Functions